Become a member or renew today!

 - Subscription to Celestial Observer Newsletter, our monthly bulletin of articles and events

 - Interaction with excellent speakers as they present astronomical research, basics of astronomy lectures, and more

 - Sky & Telescope and Astronomy magazine discounts

-- Club telescopes – use one of the club’s loaner scopes, complete with instructional lessons
+- Club telescopes – use one of the club’s loaner scopes, complete with instructional lessons through our Mentoring Program

 - Field trips to observatories and other locations of scientific interest, such as Mt.
-Wilson Observatory in Pasadena, Chabot, Space and Science Center, Fremont Peak, and the Stanford Linear Accelerator Center (registration fee may be requested)
+Wilson Observatory in Pasadena, Chabot, Space and Science Center, Fremont Peak, and the Stanford Linear Accelerator Center (registration fee may be required)